crtr0/twilio-webrtc-webaudio/README.md

 Use a tool like [Ngrok](http://ngrok.com) to tunnel localhost.

+## View the presentation

-Once this app is on the public internet, view the presentation by going to `http://domain:3000`.
+Once this app is on the public internet, view the presentation by going to `http://yourdomain`.

 ## Connect it to Twilio